dnmfarrell/Settlers-Game-Notation/README.md

     {"player":"2", resources:{"L": 2,"W":-1}
   ]

 The implication of this notation is that all resources must balance.
-For trades with the bank, C<B> represents the bank.
+For trades with the bank, `B` represents the bank.
 Here is a bank trade by player 2, losing 4 grain to get a brick:

   [
     {"player":"2", resources:{"G":-4,"B": 1},
     {"player":"B", resources:{"G": 4,"B":-1}
   ]

-=head2 Assets
+## Assets

 Players may accumulate these throughout the game.
 There are four normal and two special types: